mikebabb/hello-webpack/README.md

    - Webpack can use 'loaders' to process different types of modules
    - Use the `css-loader` and `style-loader`

 3. Introduce an error into the app.
 I would suggest something like this: `const nextGreeting = GREETINGS[index + 1000];` Rebuild the app and make a note of the error trace in the console.
-Provide a better trace by using a sourcemap
+Provide a better trace by using a sourcemap.

+   - You could use either `devtool` or `SourceMapDevToolPlugin`

 4. The app only has a production mode so development is pretty clunky.
 Create a live reloading development mode by using `webpack-dev-server`